 During election campaigns, we are the ones who deliver the leaflets, stuff the envelopes, answer people’s queries, drive the cars, stand at the polling stations – anything at all which may persuade people to vote for the Conservative candidate.

 We are entirely self-funding and receive no money from outside sources.
 We have to pay for every bit of local information you receive during those election campaigns - every piece of Conservative literature, every ‘phone call – all paid for with money raised by our Association.

 We have many active branches in most areas of the constituency including the surrounding villages.
 Each has its own committee, elected annually, of chairman, secretary, treasurer, etc. Association members belong to whichever branch is appropriate for where they live and may, or may not, choose to be actively involved on their local committee.
 Committee members arrange fund-raising social events – coffee mornings, lunches, teas, dinners, quiz nights, barbecues, skittles, antiques shows, the list is endless.

 At Association level, we hold lunches, dinners – even breakfasts or teas – with invited Cabinet members and MPs from other constituencies as guest speakers.
 This gives our members and their guests the opportunity to hear at first hand all the latest gossip from Westminster, what is going on in the Conservative Party, and also to ask those burning questions we feel we can only ask in private!

 Liam attends as many of these functions as he can manage, culminating in the very popular ‘Dinner with Liam,’ which usually takes place in late autumn.

-We also have a Ladies Luncheon Club where ladies get together for an excellent lunch about six times a year to which interesting speakers are invited.
+We also have a Ladies Luncheon Club where ladies get together for an excellent lunch about nine times a year to which interesting speakers are invited.
 Food for thought in more ways than one!